 Every six weeks, progress reports with grades will be issued to students throughout the program.
 Students enrolled in short-term courses will be issued grades at course end.

 All students are expected to act maturely and are required to respect other students and faculty members.
 Possession or use of weapons, illegal drugs, and alcohol of any kind are not allowed at any time on school property.
+Any student may be asked to take a drug test and pay for the test at the director’s discretion.
+Students must show up to class clean and dressed fitting for professional massage therapy.
 Any violation of school policies may result in permanent dismissal from school.
 Students are expected to follow the same ethical code of conduct as prescribed by the National Certification Board of Bodywork and Massage Therapy.

 Tutoring and make-up work is available at a cost determined by the director.

 Credits from another institution will be evaluated on a case-by-case basis.
 The Lotus Heath Education School does not guarantee transferability of our credits to another institution unless there is a written agreement with another institution.